lc-cbot/workshop-austin/README.md

       - Malicious IPs: ```[github,romainmarcoux/malicious-ip/full-40k.txt]```
       - Malicous Hashes: ```[github,romainmarcoux/malicious-hash/full-hash-sha256-aa.txt]```

-6. For the format, select "newline" since each hash can be found on a separate line
+6. For the format, select "newline" since each entry can be found on a separate line
 > [!TIP]
 > To view the additional formats supported by LimaCharlie, visit [Lookups](https://docs.limacharlie.io/docs/lookups)

 7. Click "Save" to save the lookup.

-8. In order to sync the lookup without waiting for the 24 hour period, click on "Manual Sync" at the top-right corner of the UI
+8. In order to sync the lookup without waiting for the 24 hour period, click on "Manual Sync" at the top-right corner of the UI and then click "Manual Sync" on the popup

 9. If everything was done correctly, a message will pop up in the bottom-right corner of the UI that says the sync was successful.
 If there is an error, review your configuration and attempt again.
 If you still encounter issues, please reach out to the workshop coordinator for assistance

 10. Repeat steps 3 through 8 for the remaining lookups
+11. To view the lookups you just created, select "Automation" from the sidebar and then click "Lookups"
+12. Open one of the lookups you created by clicking on the lookup name.
+A modal will pop up displaying the information contained within the lookup'
+> [!NOTE]
+> Notice the information is now JSON formatted even though the data came in separated by newlines.
+LimaCharlie normalizes lookups into JSON objects for you, simplifying the import.

 :tada: Lab 3 is finished and you now have working lookups that will automatically syncronize every 24 hours!
 Head over to lab 4 to configure outputs.